 Published: November 14, 2015 | Last modified: December 21, 2017

-If you are looking for the lightest swing, an end loaded swing, a two piece and/or a hybrid bat, the biggest barrel, a composite barrel, a more forgiving bat or anything outside of the BBCOR realm then keep on looking.
+If you are looking for the lightest swing, an end-loaded bat, a two piece bat, a composite barrel or anything outside of the BBCOR realm then keep on looking.